jackaltx/cluster-prime/README.md

 To use the Blinkt! version, make sure you have the Blinkt! drivers installed.
 See <https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-blinkt> for
 instructions.
 Otherwise, use identically to prime.py.

+# Jack's Notes

+Will use this to test. https://www.iottrends.tech/blog/how-to-cluster-raspberry-pi-4/#Installing_MPI_Message_Passing_Interface